 6.52.2 Guidance to language users

+Follow the guidelines of TR 24772-1 clause 6.52.5.

 Do not rely on unspecified behaviour because the behaviour can change at each instance.
 Thus, any code that makes assumptions about the behaviour of something that is unspecified should be replaced to make it less reliant on a particular installation and more portable.

 6.53 Undefined Behaviour [EWF]